srinivassarkar/bootcamp-srinivas/persistent_queue_project/README.md

 4. **What if the entire system crashes?**

    - Tasks are safely stored in SQLite.
-   - Restart with `./run.sh`, and it resumes right where it stopped—no data lost.
+   - Restart with `poetry run supervisord -c supervisord.conf`, and it resumes right where it stopped—no data lost.

 5. **How do I add more workers?**